Hidden Gems of Banyuwangi: Beyond the Tourist Trail

 - Rent a scooter for flexibility (IDR 75,000/day)

-- Hire local drivers for day trips (IDR 500,000-700,000)
+- Hire a local driver for day tours (IDR 500,000-700,000)

-- Public buses available but limited schedules
+- Public buses available but schedules are limited

 Accommodation: